Wizkas0/PR-LabelGenerator/README.md

             "for beginners":"good first issue",
             }
 ```
+Within the `keyword-dict` input, you can specify the allowed labels for your repository
+and their corresponding keywords.
 In this example the label `important` would be added to the pull request if
 the pull request title contains the phrase "crucial bug" or "game-breaking".
+The key-phrase "for beginners" would
+result in the labels `noob-friendly` and `good first issue` being added to the pull request.

 ### Inputs